amadabhu/amadabhu.github.io/README.md

       -email me@achyuthmadabhushi.com \
       -https://substack.com/@achyuthhacks

-- 👯 I’m looking to collaborate on any papers with the goal of publishing in climate change modeling, machine learning, software engineering
+- 👯 I’m looking to collaborate on any papers with the goal of publishing in climate change, machine learning, software engineering and cybersecuirty
 - 😄 Pronouns: He,him,his

 Current Reading List: